Dozens dead from Ian, one of strongest, costliest US storms - NewsBreak

 “That's the scariest thing in the world because I can't stop no boat,” he said.
 “I'm not Superman.”

-“We watched it crumble and and watched it float by with an American flag still floating,” Wilder said.

-Bridges on Pawleys Island were strewn with palm fronds, pine needles and even a kayak retrieved from a nearby shoreline.
-An intercoastal waterway was littered with the remnants of several boat houses torn apart and knocked off their pilings in the storm.

 Even though Ian has long passed over Florida, new problems continued to arise.
-A 14-mile (22-kilometer) stretch of Interstate 75 was closed late Friday in both directions in the Port Charlotte area because of the massive mount of water swelling the Myakka River.
+A 14-mile (22-kilometer) stretch of major Interstate 75 was closed late Friday in both directions in the Port Charlotte area because of the huge amount of water swelling the Myakka River.

-Ross Giarratana, a meteorologist at the National Weather Service in Tampa, said the Myakka was cresting at a record 12.73 feet (3.88 meters) Saturday morning.

-Further southeast, the Peace River was also at a major flood stage early Saturday in Polk, Hardee and DeSoto counties.
-The majority of those points have not yet crested, Giarratana said.

-“It was crazy to look at just how quickly the rivers were rising,’’ he said.
-“We knew that we were in for some record stuff.”

-The official death toll climbed throughout the day Friday, with authorities warning it would likely rise much higher once crews made a more comprehensive sweep of the damage.
-Searches were aimed at emergency rescues and initial assessments, Florida Division of Emergency Management Director Kevin Guthrie said.
+The official death toll climbed throughout the day on Friday, with authorities warning it would likely rise much higher once crews made a more comprehensive sweep of the damage.
+Searches on Friday were aimed at emergency rescues and initial assessments, Florida Division of Emergency Management Director Kevin Guthrie said.
+He described one submerged home as an example.

+“The water was up over the rooftop, right, but we had a Coast Guard rescue swimmer swim down into it and he could identify that it appeared to be human remains.
+We do not know exactly how many,” Guthrie said.

+The dead included a 68-year-old woman swept into the ocean by a wave and a 67-year-old man who who fell into rising water inside his home while awaiting rescue.

 Comments / 0